data-6-berkeley/su21/syllabus.md

 ## Acknowledgements 🙏

-This class is loosely based on Data C6, taught by Ian Castro in Summer 2020 at UC Berkeley.
-That class was based on Data 8R, taught by Henry Milner in Summer 2017, also at UC Berkeley.
-Both classes were based on Data 8 at UC Berkeley.
+This class is based on Data 94, taught by Suraj Rampure in Spring 2021 at UC Berkeley.
+That class was loosely based on Data C6, taught by Ian Castro in Summer 2020 at UC Berkeley, which in turn was based on Data 8R, taught by Henry Milner in Summer 2017, also at UC Berkeley.
+These classes were based on Data 8 at UC Berkeley.

 When creating Data 94, we've referred to the materials of several other courses: